fubralimited/CentOS-KVM-Image-Tools/README.md

 The kickstarts directory contains different Kickstart configuration files to create Virtual Machine images.

-## Scripts
+## Shell scripts

 ### centoskvm.sh

-The centoskvm.sh shell script that you can use to create a master CentOS virtual machine in an unattended mode.
+The centoskvm.sh shell script allows you to create a master CentOS virtual machine in an unattended mode.
 This command will perform a text-based installation of the latest CentOS release directly from a public HTTP mirror without requiring any installation CD/DVD.
 A virtual machine will be created with the given settings, and output from the installation will be sent to your terminal rather than a VNC session.